uetiko/Mexican-national-catalog-of-postal-codes/README.md

 you need load the `zone.sql` and `settlement_type.sql`

 ### Second
-select the state file that you want to load, execute all sql files and execute to the end the file that have named: `postCodeJoin_< state >.sql`
+select the state file that you want to load, execute the `load.sql` file.

 If you want to save the way you query the data in this database, you can make a view as below and have the data processed in a read-only view (ideal for DDD):